Grover-c13/PokeGOAPI-Java/README.md

-// After this you can access the api from the PokemonGo instance : go.getPlayerProfile(); // to get the user profile go.getInventories(); // to get all his inventories (Pokemon, backpack, egg, incubator) go.setLocation(lat, long, alt); // set your position to get stuff around (altitude is not needed, you can use 1 for example) go.getMap().getCatchablePokemon(); // get all currently Catchable Pokemon around you
+// After this you can access the api from the PokemonGo instance : go.getPlayerProfile(); // to get the user profile go.getInventories(); // to get all his inventories (Pokemon, backpack, egg, incubator) go.setLocation(lat, long, alt); // set your position to get stuff around (accuracy is not needed, you can use 1 for example) go.getMap().getCatchablePokemon(); // get all currently Catchable Pokemon around you

 // If you want to go deeper, you can directly send your request with our RequestHandler